souzafcharles/Java-Spring-Intensive/README.md

 * Update Operation in Spring:
   - Performing Update Operations on Entity Data;
   - Using `@Transactional` for Atomicity;
-* Operations with List:
-  - Manipulating Lists in Java;
   - Updating List Positions;
 * HTTP Verb and Idempotency:
-  - Understanding Idempotent and Non-Idempotent HTTP Methods;
+  - Understanding Idempotent and Non-Idempotent HTTP Methods.
-  - Ensuring Idempotency in API Design.
 ****
 ### Episode 5: Summary and Learning Conclusion
 * What was Learned: